gilliangoud/sport/README.md

 - [x] Users can join a club/organization
 - [x] Users can represent a club/organization in a sport
 - [x] Admins can approve organization applicants
-- [ ] Users can be admin of a club/organization
-- [ ] Admins of a club can create a competition, all club admins get added to the competition
+- [ ] Admins of a club can create a competition, editable by other club admins.
-- [ ] Users can enter their Athletes in a competition
+- [ ] Users can enter in a competition
 - [ ] Users can withdraw their athletes from a competition with a reason. -> can change the status of a entry
 - [ ] Admins of the competition can mark competitors present or withdrawn
 - [ ] Add usage of salts when hashing